 - Scientific Research Suggest, Milk Does NOT Do the Body Good

 Let me make a few suggestions from this very website.
 These are some of my favorite recipes.
-I’ve even included a link for those who don’t like to cook.
+I’ve even included a link for those who don’t like to cook with some plant-based diet recipes for beginners.

 - 10 Simple & Healthy Plant-Based Recipes in 20-Minutes or Less